Lynch-David/Viking-Game-Programming/README.md

 2. The user shall hold the SPACE key to charge the jump for greater distance.
 3. The user shall press A/LEFT ARROW to make the Viking face left.
 4. The user shall press D/RIGHT ARROW to make the Viking face right.
-5. The system shall calculate the vertical and horizontal distance based on the duration the SPACE key is held.
+5. The system shall calculate the vertical and horizontal distance based on the direction arrows and duration that the SPACE key is held.

 ### Navigation and Progression
 6. The system shall load the next stage when the Viking reaches a specific height.